Constructing group actions on quasi-trees and applications to mapping class groups: A quasi-tree of metric spaces

-In our list of examples the set $\bY$ and the functions $d^\pi_Y$ all arose from geometric settings.
+In all examples in Example \ref{ex} the set $\bY$ and the functions $d^\pi_Y$ all arose from geometric settings.
 We now formalize this.
-For each $Y \in \bY$ let $\cC(Y)$ be a geodesic metric space, and let $\pi_Y$ be a function, called {\it projection}, from $\bY \backslash \{Y\}$ to subsets of $\cC(Y)$.
-We then define $\pi_Y$ on $x \in X \neq Y$ by $\pi_Y(x) = \pi_Y(X)$.
-On $Y$ itself we define $\pi_Y$ to be the identity map.
-(Strictly speaking $\pi_Y$ takes points in $Y$ to singleton subsets of $Y$.)
-We now add another axiom: \begin{enumerate}[(0)] \item $\diam(\pi_Y(X)) < \lc$; \end{enumerate} We then define Axioms (1) and (2) are clear and we assume that axioms (3) and (4) hold.
+For each $Y \in \bY$ let $\cC(Y)$ be a geodesic metric space.
+In the introduction our notation was such that $Y$ itself was a metric space and $\cC(Y)=Y$.
+But now we will make a distinction, motivated by the example where elements $Y\in\bY$ represent incompressible subsurfaces of a surface $\Sigma$ and $\cC(Y)$ is the curve complex of $Y$.
+Let $\pi_Y$ be a function, called {\it projection}, from $\bY \backslash \{Y\}$ to subsets of $\cC(Y)$.
+We then define $\pi_Y$ on $x \in \C(X)$ for $X\neq Y$ by $\pi_Y(x) = \pi_Y(X)$.
+On $\cC(Y)$ itself we define $\pi_Y$ to be the identity map.
+(Strictly speaking $\pi_Y$ takes points in $\cC(Y)$ to singleton subsets of $\C(Y)$.)
+We now assume there is a constant $\theta \ge 0$ such that \begin{enumerate}[(P0)] \item for all $X \neq Y$, $\diam(\pi_Y(X)) \leq \lc$; \end{enumerate} We then define We assume that axioms (P1) and (P2) hold for $\theta$ (see the introduction).
+Then, as we said, the projection complex axioms (PC 1) -- (PC 4) in Section \ref{section.projection} immediately follow for $d^\pi_Y$ and $\theta$.

-Note that the examples that were discussed at the start of the paper all arise in this way.
-We also define $d^\pi_Y(x,z)=\diam\{\pi_Y(x)\cup\pi_Y(b)\}$, and similarly for $d^\pi_Y(x,Z)$.
-Note that $d^\pi_Y(x,z)$ still makes sense if $x \in Y$ and/or $z \in Y$ as does $d^\pi_Y(x,Z)$ if $x \in Y$.
+Note that the examples \ref{ex} that were discussed at the start of the paper all arise in this way.
+We also define $d^\pi_Y(x,z)=\diam\{\pi_Y(x)\cup\pi_Y(z)\}$, and similarly for $d^\pi_Y(x,Z)$.
+Note that $d^\pi_Y(x,z)$ still makes sense if $x \in \cC(Y)$ and/or $z \in \cC(Y)$ as does $d^\pi_Y(x,Z)$ if $x \in \cC(Y)$.